 Above: Data for Western Europe males with atrial fibrillation is an excellent example of heterogeneous and overlapping age groups.

-Above: Estimation for prevalence and incidence for Western Europe males with atrial fibrillation in 1990.
-The data were fit using age-standardizing, a method that adds a common pattern of age-weights to the age-specific rate.
+Above: Estimates of prevalence and incidence of atrial fibrillation in males in Western Europe in 1990.
 As discussed in Chapter 7.2, the simplest approach to modeling heterogeneous age groups is to apply each age-specific rate measurement to the midpoint of the age interval.

 Above: To eliminate heterogeneous and overlapping age groups, only the midpoints of age groups are used in the midpoint method.
 Here the midpoints of the age groups for Western Europe males with atrial fibrillation data are shown.